 Formalizing the concept of an authorized operation is difficult because the semantics of authorized operations are unspecified.
-Our definition of access secure requires that, if an operation changes the system state (beyond producing an error message as output), then for each entity in the set of operands, the user or role, operation, and operand index must appear in the access set.
+Our definition of access secure requires that, if an operation changes the system state (beyond producing an error message as output), then for each entity in the set of operands the user or role, operation, and operand index must appear in the access set.
 Unauthorized operations must not alter the system state except to report that they are erroneous.

-Correspondence to the Informal Model
+5.3 Correspondence to the Informal Model

-Assertions 2, 4, and 7 of the informal model, concerning classification hierarchy, viewing, and labeling, are incorporated in the formal definition of secure state.
+Assertions (2), (4), and (7) of the informal model, concerning classification hierarchy, viewing, and labeling, are incorporated in the formal definition of secure state.
 They correspond respectively to the first three conditions a secure state must satisfy; the last two conditions require that each user's current role set must be a subset of his authorized role set and that the current security level of each output device must be dominated by its maximum allowed level.
 These last two conditions are implicit in the informal model.

 The remaining assertions of the informal model have been translated into constraints on the system transform.
-Assertion 1 (authorization) corresponds directly to access secure, Assertion 6 to translation secure, and Assertions 8 through 10 (setting, downgrading, and releasing) correspond respectively to set secure, downgrade secure, and release secure.
-Set secure restricts the permission to set device classifications and user role sets to security officers and restricts permission to set a user's current role to that user or a security officer.
-Downgrade secure contains an exception for \hat{u}s so that a user is not prohibited from lowering the current level of his output-device.
+Assertion (1) (authorization) corresponds directly to access secure, assertion (6) to translation secure, and assertions (8)-(10) (setting, downgrading, and releasing) correspond respectively to set secure, downgrade secure, and release secure.
+Set secure restricts the permission to set device classifications and user role sets to security officers and restricts permission to set a user's current role to himself or a security officer.
+Downgrade secure contains an exception for \hat{u}s so that a user is not prohibited from lowering the current level of his output device.
 The formal statement of release secure makes explicit the requirement that, once released, a message cannot have its type or releaser field altered.

-Assertions 3 and 5 correspond to copy secure and CCR secure.
-The definition of copy secure actually covers parts of both Assertion 3 and Assertion 4, because output devices are treated as containers.
-So if entity x receives information from an object y, $CE(x) \ge CE(y)$ (Assertion 3); and if an output container o receives information from entity x, $CE(o) \ge CE(x)$ (Assertion 4).
-CCR secure corresponds to Assertion 5, under the interpretation that having access to an entity is significant only if that entity is a contributing factor in the potential modification of another entity.
+Assertions (3) and (5) correspond to copy secure and CCR secure.
+The definition of copy secure actually covers parts of both assertion 3 and assertion 4 because output devices are treated as containers.
+So, if entity x receives information from an object y, $CE(x) \ge CE(y)$ (assertion 3), and if an output container o receives information from entity x, $CE(o) \ge CE(x)$ (assertion 4).
+CCR secure corresponds to assertion 5, under the interpretation that having access to an entity is ACM Transactions on Computer Systems, Vol. 2, No. 3, August 1984. significant only if that entity is a contributing factor in the potential modification of another entity.

-Storage Channels
+5.4 Storage Channels

-Because we have defined potential modification and contributing factor in terms of changes only to the value of an entity, the constraints imposed by copy secure and CCR secure do not apply to changes made to other functions defined on entities (classification, CCR mark, access set, and type) or those defined on users (clearance, role set, and current role).
-Thus, information could be transferred from a higher level to a lower one through these functions.
-However, changes to user clearances and role sets are controlled by set secure; changes to classifications are controlled by downgrade secure; changes to entity type are generally restricted severely by the semantics of the message system; and changing a CCR mark provides only a single bit of information at a time.
-Changes to the access set for an entity could provide a higher rate of information transfer, and if this were a serious concern, the definitions in question could be modified to include changes of this kind.
-We chose not to include these because our principal concern is with changes to the values of entities, and the added notational complexity would only cloud the presentation.
-We have left for others the problem of dealing with classifications that are themselves classified, such as highly sensitive compartment names.
+Because we have defined potential modification and contributing factor in terms of changes only to entities, the constraints imposed by copy secure and CCR secure do not apply to changes made to functions defined on users (clearance, role set, and current role).
+Thus, there is the potential for information to be transferred from a higher level to a lower one through these functions.
+However, changes to user clearances and role sets are controlled by set secure; the normal user can change only his current role set, and this provides a channel of very limited bandwidth.